samp42/TechScout2023/ScoutAPI/README.md

 # ScoutAPI
-This project is a TechScout's data collection and analysis API.
+This is TechScout's data collection and analysis API.

 To get started, clone the repository and run `go install` in the root directory.
 Then, you will need docker installed to run the mongo database.